 The USS Andrew Jackson was one of nine members of the Lafayette class of submarines in the U.S. Navy, designated SSBN-619.
-She served as a ballistic missile submarine for nearly 30 years and was named for the seventh president of the United States.
-Commissioned in the early 1960s, the Andrew Jackson largely operated during the years of the Cold War and played an important role in testing and deterrent patrols throughout the world.
+Named for the seventh U.S. president, she served as a ballistic missile submarine for nearly 30 years.
+Commissioned in the early 1960s, the Andrew Jackson largely operated during the Cold War and played an important role in testing and deterrent patrols throughout the world.

 About the USS Andrew Jackson

 The USS Andrew Jackson was a nuclear-powered ballistic missile submarine of the Lafayette class.
-The nine Lafayette submarines built upon the Ethan Allen-class of ships with a larger overall size, larger missile tubes, increased firing rate of missiles, and better technology for firing missiles.
+The nine Lafayette submarines were improvements on the Ethan Allen-class of ships with a larger overall size, larger missile tubes, increased firing rate, and better technology for firing missiles.
 The Andrew Jackson and the other Lafayette submarines were part of the 41 for Freedom, a group of ballistic missile submarines that had the maximum total number of missile tubes allowed by the 1972 SALT Treaty.
 Together they acted as sea-based deterrents.

 The Andrew Jackson displaced 8,380 tons when submerged, was 425 feet in length, and was propelled by two General Electric turbines.
 She was powered by a nuclear source and could hold a complement of two crews, each made up of 13 officers and 130 enlisted men.
 The Andrew Jackson was commissioned in 1963 and decommissioned and struck in 1989.
 Her motto was: One man with courage is a majority.